Quick Answer

 Keep a small bag with your stored flashlights containing: spare O-rings, a small tube of silicone lubricant, a microfiber cloth, a compact multimeter, an extra USB-C cable, and spare cells in each chemistry you use.

-3. Home lantern: Sofirn BLF LT1 for area illumination during extended power outages. (~$50)
+• Home lantern: Sofirn BLF LT1 for area illumination during extended outages (about $50)

-5. Power spares: Four to eight spare disposable lithium cells, a compact USB power bank, and a folding solar panel.
+• Power spares: 4–8 spare CR123A lithium cells, compact USB power bank, and folding solar panel

 Budget breakdown: You can build a complete, professional-grade lighting kit for about $275.
+But don’t let that number stop you.
 Start with just the primary handheld and one backup — that’s $112 and covers 90% of scenarios.
 Add the headlamp and lantern as budget allows.

 Frequently Asked Questions